Democracy - Republic

 THE CLINTON FAMILY BUSINESS

 Bill Clinton received half a million dollars in 2010 for a speech he gave in Moscow, paid by a Russian firm, Renaissance Capital, that has ties to Russian intelligence.
 The Clinton Foundation took money from Russian officials and oligarchs, including Victor Kekselberg, a Putin confidant.
 The Foundation also received millions of dollars from Uranium One, which was sold to the Russian government in 2010, giving Russia control of 20% of the uranium deposits in the U.S. - the sale required approval from Hillary Clinton's State Department.
 What's more, at least some of these donations weren't disclosed.
 "Ian Telfer, the head of the Russian government's uranium company, Uranium One, made four foreign donations totaling $2.35 million to the Clinton Foundation.
-Those contributions were not publicly disclosed by the Clinton's, despite an agreement Mrs. Clinton had struck with the Obama White House to publicly identify all such donors," the Times has reported.
+Those contributions were not publicly disclosed by the Clinton's, despite an agreement Mrs. Clinton had stuck with the Obama White House to publicly identify all such donors," the Times has reported.

 JOHN PODESTA In March -- that is, long after the election was over - it was revealed that Mrs. Clinton's campaign chairman had failed to disclose the receipt of 75,000 shares of stock from a Kremlin-financed company - Joule Unlimited -- for which he served as director from 2010 to 2014, when he joined the Obama White House in 2014.
 Podesta apparently had a large chunk of the shares transferred to "Leonidio Holdings, a brand-new entity he incorporated only on Dec.
 20, 2013, about 10 days before he entered the White House," according to a news account.